 Anthurium Polyschistum: Ultimate Grow & Care Guide

-You are mistaken if you think that Anthurium polyschistum is challenging to care for.
+You are mistaken if you think Anthurium polyschistum is challenging to care for.
 Not everything which stands as round pegs in the square holes is challenging to handle.

 Yeah, you read it right.
 It is easy to moderate when it comes to caring requirements.
 If you give them the right environment, it flourishes exceptionally well.